YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbwin10.md

 </p>
 After a little pause, you will get a screen asking “What do you want to do?”

-Here it is important that you choose the second option “Create installation media”.
+Here it is important that you choose the second option “Create installation media (USB flash drive, DVD, or ISO file) for another PC”.

+Choosing the first option will attempt to upgrade your PC, but we only want the Windows 10 ISO image for our Virtual Machine.

-Double check to make sure you chose the Create installation media option and click on Next.
+Double check to make sure you chose the "Create installation media ..." option and click on Next.

 <br/><br/><br/>
 <p align="center">
 <img width="500" height="395" src="images\videos\VirtualBox\Windows10_Select_lang.jpg" title="Select Language">
 </p>
-By default your Language, Edition and Architecture should be selected.
-If you uncheck the use recommend settings option for this PC checkbox you can change these values if you need to.
+By default your Language, Edition and Architecture should be pre-selected.
+If you uncheck the "Use recommend settings options for this PC" checkbox you can adjust these values if you need to.

-Click on Next.
+If everything looks ok, click on Next.

 <br/><br/><br/>
 <p align="center">
 <img width="500" height="394" src="images\videos\VirtualBox\Windows10_Select_Media.jpg" title="Select Media">
 </p>
-On the Choose which media to use select ISO file, as this will be the image we will use for our VirtualBox installation.
+On the Choose which media to use select ISO file, as this will be the Windows disk image we will use for our VirtualBox installation.

 Click on Next.

-Choose a location to store the ISO image, ensure the location you choose has plenty of room.
+Choose a location to store the ISO image, ensuring that the location you choose has plenty of room.
 The ISO image is around 4.2 GB as of this writing.
 You can use the default name Windows.iso and click on Save.

 <br/><br/><br/>
 <p align="center">
 <img width="500" height="394" src="images\videos\VirtualBox\Windows10_Downloading.jpg" title="Windows 10 Download Tool">
 </p>
 The image will begin the downloading process, depending on your Internet connection it may take some time.
+Once the image has been downloaded, the program will also need to convert it to an ISO.
+This whole process can take several minutes even with a fast connection and maybe an hour or more on a slow connection.

 <br/><br/><br/>
 <p align="center">